 This guide walks you through the options for adjusting the look and feel of your Skye, Foundry, Indigo, Ready, and Tudor site.
-These options are available in the Style Editor.
+These options are available in Site Styles.

 This is a supplement to the guide Making style changes, which we suggest you read first if you're new to Squarespace.

 Tip: In the Home Menu, click Design, then Site Styles.
 To access tweaks specific to a page, navigate to Site Styles when on that specific page.

 Note: This guide discusses site-wide style options.
 To learn how to style your blog, visit Blog Pages and blog posts.

 Templates in the Skye family support these page types:

 - Blog - The Blog Page's features include thumbnail tiles, infinite scroll, and author profiles.

 - Layout Page - An open page you can customize with blocks.